 The BlueEQ™ Emotional Intelligence Assessment

-After years of research and testing, Dr. Timothy R. Clark, PhD and his team of researchers at BlueEQ™ created a robust emotional intelligence test consisting of 150 questions that assesses both strengths and weaknesses in 5 Emotional Intelligence Skills and 25 specific EQ dimensions.
+After years of research and testing, our team of researchers at BlueEQ™ created a robust emotional intelligence test consisting of 150 questions that assesses both strengths and weaknesses in 5 Emotional Intelligence Skills and 25 specific EQ dimensions.

 The BlueEQ™ Assessment is a reliable and valid tool that accurately measures emotional intelligence and provides practical application for personal growth and career development.
 Seasoned professionals, new managers, and entry-level employees can all benefit from understanding and improving emotional intelligence competencies.